AngelaMorenoPrado/frontend-coding-challenge/README.md

 You may modify the "people" array to fit your needs.
 Some of these will also require the use of either the router and/or vuex store.

-* Validate the input field to only accept letters and to not be smaller than 2 characters.
+* DONE - Validate the input field to only accept letters and to not be smaller than 2 characters.
-* Validate the api call by passing "canReturnError" as true and dealing with the error by displaying to the user a notification that an error occurred.
+* DONE - Validate the api call by passing "canReturnError" as true and dealing with the error by displaying to the user a notification that an error occurred.
-* Add a link that takes you to a dedicated page that shows only the list of people who have won.
+* DONE - Add a link that takes you to a dedicated page that shows only the list of people who have won.
 The winners should be the same as the list in the home page.
-* Once the prize is "Accepted" for a name, don't allow it to win again.
+* DONE - Once the prize is "Accepted" for a name, don't allow it to win again.
 Displaying a message like "I'm sorry, {name} has already received their prize today!".
-  * Persist this change through refreshing the page.
+  * TODO - Persist this change through refreshing the page.
-* Make a limit of 10 lucky names per day.
+* DONE - Make a limit of 10 lucky names per day.
 Each day is arbitrary and the user can advance to the next day by clicking a button "Next day".
 Each subsequent day should not repeat a name from the previous day.
-* Press enter to submit the name.
+* DONE - Press enter to submit the name.
-* Set up your favorite tools to measure and enforce code quality, apply linting rules, and format the code according to your preferred guideline.
+* DONE - Set up your favorite tools to measure and enforce code quality, apply linting rules, and format the code according to your preferred guideline.
-* Prepare a TODO.md file describing possible further improvements to the architecture:
+* DONE - Prepare a TODO.md file describing possible further improvements to the architecture:
   * Assuming the list of names are fetched from an actual api, how would you implement authentication, rate limiting handling, error handling, api unavailability? - What kind of retry strategies you’d imagine implementing?
   * How can we protect the app from being abused?
   * How can we deploy the app into a cloud environment?